MaKi-Sh/Fire_detection_CV_git/docs/steps_for_users_annotation.md

-# Steps to Start Annotating in CVAT
+# Steps to Start Annotating in Label Studio

 1. **Send me your email**